-Additionally, if requests for redemption (including conversion) of more than 10% of the total number of Shares in issue of any Sub-Fund are received in respect of a Valuation Day, subject to the restrictions specified above, the Management Company, in consultation with the

-Investment Manager, may decide that such redemption requests shall be postponed on a pro rata basis until the next Valuation Day following that in respect of which the relevant redemption requests were received, so that the 10% limit is not exceeded.
-Redemption requests which have not been dealt with because of such postponement will be given priority as if the requests had been made for the next following Valuation Day until completion of full settlement of the original requests.
+Additionally, if requests for redemption (including conversion) of more than 10% of the total number of Shares in issue of any Sub-Fund are received in respect of a Valuation Day, subject to the restrictions specified above, the Management Company, in consultation with the Investment Manager, may decide that such redemption requests shall be postponed on a pro rata basis until the next Valuation Day following that in respect of which the relevant redemption requests were received, so that the 10% limit is not exceeded.
+Redemption requests which have not been dealt with because of such postponement will be given priority as if the requests had been made for the next following Valuation Day until completion of full settlement of the original requests, except in respect of the LVNAV Sub-Fund(s) where redemptions that are simultaneously in the process of execution will be treated on the basis of a single net asset value per Share in order to ensure that all Shareholders having presented requests for redemption are treated equally.
 The limitation will be applied pro rata to all Shareholders who have requested redemptions to be effected at such Valuation Day so that the proportion converted is the same for all shareholders.